 - Although titled the same as Elements of Art and Composition, Grades 4-5 Book 1, Elements of Art and Composition, Middle School Book 1 definitely stretches students to a higher level as they work on elements and composition.
 For example, as they learn about balance, they also learn about asymmetry.
 There are some very challenging lessons such as one on how to “contain movement” within a picture and two entire units on depth.
 This course might be very challenging for students with little to no prior work with various media and art techniques.

 - In Color and Composition, Middle School Book 2, students explore color, working with hard pastels and oil pastels.
 Artists and their works are from around the world.

-- With Elements of Art and Composition, High School, Book 1 the level jumps in difficulty as students apply the elements of art to learn about balance, rhythm, depth, perspective, and proportion.
+- Elements of Art and Composition, High School, Book 1 jumps in difficulty as students apply the elements of art to learn about balance, rhythm, depth, perspective, and proportion.
 Most work in this course is done with drawing pencils and charcoal.

 - Color and Composition, High School Book 2 teaches topics such as hue, value, balance, rhythm, intensity, and emphasis as students learn to work with various art media and study principles related to color.
 Watercolors are the primary media.